osmcode/osmium-tool/man/osmium-add-locations-to-ways.md

 taking the locations from the nodes and adding them to the ways.
 This makes it easier for other programs to assemble the way geometries.

+The input file must contain all nodes needed for the ways, otherwise there will be an error.
+You can change this behaviour using the `--ignore-missing-nodes` option.

 Nodes without any tags will not be copied (unless the **--keep-untagged-nodes**, **-n** option is used).
 The size of the output file will be similar or a bit smaller than the input file (unless the **--keep-untagged-nodes**,